 We excel in food, beverage, entertainment, gaming and the development of local junior sport while promoting Responsible Service of Alcohol and Responsible Service of Gaming.

 Carina Leagues Club contributes monthly to the Gambling Community Benefit Fund.
 The Gambling Community Benefit Fund is Queensland’s largest one-off grants program, distributing about $53 million per year.
 Established in 1994 under the Gaming Machine Act 1991, the fund returns to the community a portion of state revenue raised through gambling taxes.

-This contribution has assisted our Junior Football Club, various schools, sporting organisations, community funds and individuals via a variety of means from the donation of money, goods or equipment through to free use of our facilities.
+This contribution has assisted in the rebuild of the Junior Football Clubhouse ($1.5 million), supported the CHCWA with $2 million to build gymnasium, various schools, sporting organisations, community funds and individuals via a variety of means from the donation of money, goods or equipment through to free use of our facilities.

 With your support we can continue to deliver on the promise to our members and our community.